republik/plattform/packages/styleguide/src/components/Editor/docs.md

 }
 ```

-*Note: Please refrain from getting creative with the key names.
-They need to match the type of the elements.*
+> The key name should to match the type name of the element.

 Take that, Oli.
 Granted, an unstyled div isn't much of a carousel, but you didn't expect me to do ALL your work for you, did you?
 Go scour the Internet if [the one from the Styleguide](https://styleguide.republik.ch/teasercarousel) isn't good enough for you.

 ### Adding New Marks

 *Tuesday:* After the smashing success of yesterday, Katharina comes to find you in your fancy office.
 (You are a very important member of the organisation and your office is super glossy.)
 Katharina does marketing and she always erupts with crazy ideas, so you are getting nervous.
 Turns out she read this guide and ~~would like~~ **needs** the strikethrough effect for this winter's promotional campaign.
-You aren't fully convinced. *Isn't it going to be a bit much?* you think.
+You aren't fully convinced.
+"Isn't it going to be a bit much?" you think.
 But then again, no one pays you to think, right?

-Luckily for you, this one's easy.
+Lucky for you, this one's easy.
 Marks generally are.
 You open `custom-types.d.ts` and extend the `CustomMarks` type:

 ```code|lang-js
 type CustomMarks = {